Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 But, Adam probably didn’t know *how* to give up.
 Probably.
 Hopefully.

 A different Human interrupted his thoughts, this one a man in a suit who just *appeared* in front of him, holding up a hand as he was about to reach the jump terminus.
-“Sir - ”
+"Sir - "

 A new bodyguard.
 Young too.
 Strong-feeling as humans went, but not really *big…*

 Before he could really *stop* Vemik, though, Jooyun’s voice called over from nearby.
-“It’s alright, Hernandez.
-You can let him through.”
+"It’s alright, Hernandez.
+You can let him through."

 ‘Her-*nan*-dez’ nodded and stepped aside, and Jooyun swept over to greet Vemik with a hug.
-“I didn’t know you were in town!”
+"I didn’t know you were in town!"

-“Sir - ”
+"Sir - "

-“Oh, he’s fine.
+"Oh, he’s fine.
 Vemik is always fine by me.
 Tribe-brother!
-What’chu up to, big fella?”
+What’chu up to, big fella?"

-“Uh, shopping…” Vemik watched the suited men suspiciously as Jooyun led him toward the Array.
-“Who are they?”
+"Uh, shopping…" Vemik watched the suited men suspiciously as Jooyun led him toward the Array.
+"Who are they?"

-“Full-time security, now that Hoeff is officially moved on to other things.
-They’re pretty good fellas, though Hernandez must be brave as *heck* if he thinks he’s going to stop you…”
+"Full-time security, now that Hoeff is officially moved on to other things.
+They’re pretty good fellas, though Hernandez must be brave as *heck* if he thinks he’s going to stop you…"

 There was sly play in his voice, so Vemik showed off just a little...but just a little.
 Enough so they *knew.* Her-*nan*-dez understood the way of it between them instantly.
 So, not entirely stupid!

-“Anyway.
-These fellas are just getting out on-job with me and, uh...I *tried* to warn them…”
+"Anyway.
+These fellas are just getting out on-job with me and, uh...I *tried* to warn them…"

-“They’re going to die of sweat, wearing heavy cloth like that.”
+"They’re going to die of sweat, wearing heavy cloth like that."

-“I know.
+"I know.
 They didn’t listen.
-Meanwhile I’m gonna be reluctant to even put on *silkies.* It’s over a hundred-twenty there right now! *And* it’s humid enough to chew.”
+Meanwhile I’m gonna be reluctant to even put on *silkies.* It’s over a hundred-twenty there right now! *And* it’s humid enough to chew."

-“Good heat!”
+"Good heat!"
 Vemik burbled.
 The men looked between each other, subtly.
 Vemik saw it, though.

-“We, uh...just need to scope the place out, sir.
+"We, uh...just need to scope the place out, sir.
 For planning.
-We know you’ve refused security over there,” one of them said.
+We know you’ve refused security over there," one of them said.
 From the way the others nodded and looked to him, Vemik guessed he was in charge of them.

-“Should bring lighter clothes,” he teased, then turned back to Jooyun.
-“Anyway.
-Wanted to come shopping for steel, but...went to see Adam.”
+"Should bring lighter clothes," he teased, then turned back to Jooyun.
+"Anyway.
+Wanted to come shopping for steel, but...went to see Adam."

-“And lost the whole rest of the day, huh?”
+"And lost the whole rest of the day, huh?"
 Jooyun nodded grimly.
-“Yeah.
-We’re all trying to keep his spirits up, but you’re doing well if you can get him out of bed at the moment.”
+"Yeah.
+We’re all trying to keep his spirits up, but you’re doing well if you can get him out of bed at the moment."

 That made Vemik feel a little better.

-“So what kind of steel?”
+"So what kind of steel?"
 Jooyun asked as they parked themselves among the boxes and stuff headed back home.
 Still a few minutes to go before they loaded up and jumped.
-“Something you can’t make back home?”
+"Something you can’t make back home?"

-“Sheet steel.”
+"Sheet steel."
 Vemik explained, settling opposite him.
-“But, had a *thought.* Big thought, I think.”
+"But, had a *thought.* Big thought, I think."

-“Oh?”
+"Oh?"
 Julian’s bemused smile was there, and that was all the encouragement Vemik needed.

-“Yes!
+"Yes!
 Wanted some *now* for a wagon I’m making.
 Proof of *con*-sept, right?
 But I think long-term, we need more tools, sheet steel, all sorts of things.
 But how?
 Took me a whole *moon* to get people together, build *dam* and stream for meet-village!
-But then I think, bunny-people made it down *civilized* path more than we, yes?”
+But then I think, bunny-people made it down *civilized* path more than we, yes?"

-“The E-Skurel-Ir?
+"The E-Skurel-Ir?
 Near as we can tell, the Hunters found and enslaved them sometime in the middle of their industrial revolution, round about the time they were starting to play around with electricity and mass production.
-What are you thinking?”
+What are you thinking?"

 Vemik trilled, and tackled Jooyun for a quick wrassle because he felt smug and happy.
-“Easy!
-We should trade!!”
+"Easy!
+We should trade!!"

 Jooyun was *not* easy to wrassle.
 At all.
 He knew all Vemik’s tricks, and had those long, thick-muscled legs.
 But Vemik’s were thicker, and bigger, and quite a lot stronger.
 More flexible!
 The People had the *best* bodies and senses, and had better proportions for wrasslin’, too: legs a third shorter, arms usually a third longer.
 Torso just as long, with *everything* much wider and thicker.
 Had better feet too, and Vemik had *way* bigger and better forearm and foreleg muscles than Jooyun!
 Vemik was tougher, heavier, and *much* stronger, so he could wrassle the big human pretty hard.
 He usually won because of that...but not always.
 Jooyun was *cunning* in a way Vemik couldn’t quite figure out.
 He’d been catching his strength up again, and now…